 Roger Ebert biography

-Roger Ebert is an American film critic born on June 18, 1942, in Urbana, Illinois.
+Roger Ebert was an American film critic born on June 18, 1942, in Urbana, Illinois.
 His career began in 1966, writing for the Chicago Sun-Times' Sunday magazine.
 In 1975, he became the first film critic to win a Pulitzer Prize.
 That same year Ebert teamed up with fellow movie critic Gene Siskel on a television show where they debated the quality of the latest films.
 The show proved a hit, and Siskel and Ebert became household names.
 They worked together until 1999 when Siskel passed away.
 Ebert died on April 4, 2013, at age 70, in Chicago, Illinois.

 Writer and film critic Roger Joseph Ebert was born on June 18, 1942, in Urbana, Illinois.
-Ebert, along with his longtime television partner Gene Siskel, is perhaps the most noted movie critic in film history.
+Ebert, along with his longtime television partner Gene Siskel, was perhaps the most noted movie critic in film history.
 With their popular syndicated show, Siskel and Ebert became almost as celebrated and famous as the movies and movie stars they covered.

 Ebert, the only child of Annabel and Walter Ebert, came from a modest background.
 His father was an electrician who earned enough to keep his family out of hard times, but was determined to see that his son carve out a bigger future for himself.
 As a child, Roger Ebert loved to write, and thanks to a close relationship with his aunt Martha, he developed an appreciation for movies.
 He also adored newspapers and books and, at an early age, was writing and publishing his own local paper, the Washington Street Times, which he named after the street he lived on.